nvim-neorg/neorg/README.md

 If the Neorg environment isn't loaded you'll find a `:NeorgStart` command which will launch Neorg and pop you in to your last (or only) workspace.

-> It works, cool!
+#### It works, cool!
 What are the next steps?

-We recommend you add some core modules (continue reading to find out how) that can greatly improve your experience, such as:
+We recommend you add some core modules that can greatly improve your experience, such as:

+- Using the concealer module to enable icons (`core.norg.concealer`)
 - Setting up a completion engine (`core.norg.completion`)

-- Using the concealer module to enable icons (`core.norg.concealer`)
+Setting these up is discussed in the wiki, so be sure to check there!

+**You're now basically set**!
+The rest of this README will be additional information, so keep reading if you care about what makes Neorg tick, or you want to genuinely get good at using it.

 ## Modules

-As you surely saw previously, we loaded `core.defaults`, and recommended that you load `core.norg.dirman`.
+As you saw previously, we loaded `core.defaults` and recommended that you load `core.norg.dirman`.
-Sooo, what are they exactly?
-We'll give you a brief explanation.
+As you probably know those are modules.
+But what are they, exactly?

 Modules are basically isolated bits of code that provide a specific subset of features.
 They can be docked into the environment at any time and can be essentially stacked together like lego bricks!
+They can bind themselves to events and callbacks and communicate with each other.

 To require a module, just do: